-Astor Place Subway Station Entrance, New York City
+Astor Place Station Entrance, New York City

 The Astor Place subway station, serving the downtown 6 train in New York City, is a vital transit hub.
 Opened in 1904 as part of the city's first subway line, it has undergone numerous renovations and expansions.
 The station's distinctive architectural elements, including its tiled walls and metalwork, reflect the early 20th-century design of the New York City Subway system.
 This entrance, photographed in May 2005, shows commuters descending into the underground network.